tahardi/bearclave/README.md

 ## Project Structure

-The Bearclave project is split across two repositories:
+The Bearclave project repositories are:
 - [bearclave](https://github.com/tahardi/bearclave): The core SDK and
   documentation.
 - [bearclave-examples](https://github.com/tahardi/bearclave-examples): Reference
   implementations of TEE applications.

-The SDK follows a layered architecture:
-- **Low-level Primitives** are in the root `bearclave` package, and provide standardized interfaces for hardware-specific TEE features including attestation, networking (VSockets/Sockets), and secure timing.
-- **High-level Components** are in the `bearclave/tee` package, and build upon the primitives to provide platform-agnostic abstractions.
-They allow developers to easily deploy enclave-resident HTTP clients, servers, and reverse proxies that work across AWS, GCP, or local development (via _NoTEE_ mode).
+The SDK is split into low-level primitives and higher-level components.
+The low-level primitives consist of the code exported at the root of the `bearclave` package.
+These provide standardized interfaces for hardware-specific TEE features including attestation, networking (VSockets/Sockets), and secure timing.
+The higher-level components live in the `bearclave/tee` package and are built on top of the primitives.
+They provide platform-agnostic abstractions that allow developers to easily deploy enclave-based HTTP clients and servers across multiple cloud providers.

 ## A Note on Costs